magnamad/CNT_2003_paper/Model1/Spherical_Droplet/MD_Setup_Checkpoints.md

 > Should LAMMPS know that they are bonded.
 Anyways , their interaction energy coefficients  are set to zero.
 Can I fix the bonds and angles of water with SHAKE and the entire graphite atom coordinates with SHAKE.
 That should work , I guess.

 > Totally confused what value to set.
 Also , I now doubt whether the graphite force field file containing just ATOMS section is correct or not.
+It is correct.
+You can don't have to use SHAKE to fix C. Set forces to zero.

 5. pair_style hybrid lj/cut/coul/long 10.0 10.0`